 Yes, this is the best dupe I found for Cerave cream.
-Cerave uses petroleum jelly which does nothing to your skin in the long run.
+Cerave uses petroleum jelly (reminds me of Vaseline for some reason.
+If you’re curious, Vaseline is also not cruelty-free).
+That jelly does nothing to your skin in the long run.

-Ceramedx comes with natural oils of apricot kernel, almond & nut.
-It heals the skin’s natural barrier and protects it from harsh weather, prevents clogging of pores, and soothes skin.
+Ceramedx comes with natural apricot, almond & nut oils.
+It heals the skin barrier and protects it from harsh weather.
+Prevents clogging of pores and soothes skin.